Catholic Apologetics Scripture Cheat Sheet Page

 • What is the Sacrament of Penance?:

-• Biblical Basis: The sacrament’s foundation is described in St. John 20:21-23.
+• Biblical Basis: The sacrament’s foundation is described in John 20:21-23.
 Jesus empowered His apostles—and their successors—to forgive sins, stating, “Whose sins you shall forgive, they are forgiven them; and whose sins you shall retain, they are retained.”

 • Sign of Inward Grace: Penance is a sacrament because it involves an outward sign (the absolution by the priest) that brings about the inward grace of forgiveness.